 The first time I made strawberry cake was back when I lived in Texas.
 I followed a Paula Dean recipe because I really wanted to impress all of my butter and heavy cream loving friends at work.

-Little did I know, after the first bite my pancreas would pack up it’s bags and said, peace out y’all.
+Little did I know, after the first bite my pancreas packed up its bags and said, peace out y’all.
 It was so overloaded with sugar that I could barely taste the strawberries.
-Which is such a shame because there’s nothing I love more than fresh strawberries, especially when they’re in season!
+Which is such a shame because there’s nothing I love more than fresh strawberries, especially when they’re in season.

 Strawberry Cake Ingredients

 I adapted this from my vanilla almond flour cake so you’ll find the ingredients to be very similar!